ncurrid/Data-visualisation-with-Excel/README.md

 - Using different types of visualizations (e.g., bar charts, pie charts, line graphs) depending on the nature of the data and the insights to be communicated.

-## 4. Presentation of the results to the Client
+## 4. Presentated the results to the Client
 In the final stage, we focused on:

 - Selecting the most relevant and impactful results to present.